grame-cncm/faustdoc/mkdocs/docs/manual/debugging.md

 #### Warning messages

-Warning messages do not stop the compilation process, but allow to get usefull informations on potential problematic code.
+Warning messages do not stop the compilation process, but allow to get useful informations on potential problematic code.
 The messages can be printed using the `-wall` compilation option.
 Mathematical out-of-domain error warning messages are displayed when both `-wall` and `-me` options are used.

 ### Debugging at runtime